 The basic definition of life science is the scientific study of living organisms such as microorganisms, plants, animal and human beings.
 This is the centerpiece of the advanced life sciences like technological advances in Molecular biology and biotechnology.

 The life sciences focus on a specific type of life like Zoology (Study of animals), Botany (Study of plants).
-It also focuses on common aspects to all life forms like Anatomy and Genetics.
+It also focuses on common aspects of all life forms like Anatomy and Genetics.
 Here the advanced technological studies like Bio-engineering are also included.
 Simply the life sciences involve understanding the mind-neuroscience.

-Medicine and its Related Branches:
+Medicine and its Related Branches

 Another list of life sciences branches in Medicine and its related categories